Myth: Cruises are for the elderly

 Myth: Forgettable cuisine

 I was expecting mass-produced, cafeteria-style cuisine.
 I was way off: Travelers can find gourmet dishes and creative cocktails.
 On certain nights, one of the regular eateries transformed into Rudi’s Sel de Mer, an intimate seafood brasserie with French classics inspired by Master Chef Rudi Sodamin.
-Here are 13 things travel experts wish you knew about booking a cruise.
+Like having more faith in the cruise cuisine, here’s 13 things travel experts wish you knew about booking a cruise.

 Myth: You will get seasick